Jayden-Marshall/3KPCBuild/README.md

 # Custom PC Build

-This is a $3,000 client pc build.
+This is a $3,000 client PC build.
 It contains the list of PC parts for a custom-built computer.
 The build process and component selection are detailed below.

 ## Build Process